bluez-sh/gsoc-2019-log/log.md

 I might have to read some more code to find out how exactly the image data received from a jpeg file will be written into mdat.

+### June 10: Monday

+Due to circumstances I had to take a day off, I hope it is allowed.
+Anyway I guess taking a day off at weekend is okay sometimes.
+I plan to make up for it in the weekdays though.

+Finally finished writing the muxer, tested it, and it worked!
+It converted a jpeg file into heic without any problems!
+And I was so happy it worked right away!
+And as I inspected it with MP4Box, I found the hevc config (hvcC tag) was not written properly, dunno why.
+So... no heic for me yet. :(

+I used the write_hvcc_tag function which was already defined in the mov muxer, maybe there is something different with the way it is implemented in heic, I need to check it out properly.
+I'll try to fix it now, maybe ask in the irc (or Carl if he is available), or I'll do it tomorrow.